TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 24/Luke 24.22.md

 ---

-Moreover certain women of our company amazed us, having been early at the tomb;
+Also, certain women of our company amazed us, having arrived early at the tomb;